lanl-aea/waves/docs/tutorial_09_post_processing.rst

 The Python 3 post-processing script is executed with the :meth:`waves.scons_extensions.python_script` builder.
 This builder behaves similarly to the :meth:`waves.scons_extensions.abaqus_journal` builders introduced in earlier tutorials.
 Unlike the Abaqus journal builder, the Python script builder doesn't allow the user to specify an executable path.
-The builder uses the same Python interpretter as the launching `Conda`_ environment where `SCons`_ and WAVES are installed.
+The builder uses the same Python interpreter as the launching `Conda`_ environment where `SCons`_ and WAVES are installed.

 Advanced `SCons`_ users may be tempted to write an `SCons Python function builder`_ for the post-processing task :cite:`SCons`.
 A Python function builder would have the advantage of allowing users to pass Python objects to the task